totorojs/totoro-log-analyse/README.md

 If not specifies this option, will only process log files created today and later.

-NOTE: `tla` will handle repeat log message and watch increased log message automatically.
+NOTE: `tla` will handle repeated log message and watch increased log message automatically.

 Default: today